OzanSahin92/20-20-20-helper/README.md

 - -> based on screen inactivity pause the Timer
 - -> if screen changed to active again, resume the Timer or restart it
 - add CI with Dockerfile
+- add a pop-up window for both timings (Qt, GTKMM ?)